Cam Rast: Coaching

 Rast was selected in the third round of the 1992 National Professional Soccer League (NPSL) Amateur Draft by the Cleveland Crunch.
 However, he has made his name since his collegiate and youth international career as a junior national and college coach.
 He served as the assistant coach to John Ellinger for the U.S. U-17 national team from 1997 through the 1999 FIFA U-17 World Championship.
 At that competition, the U.S. took fourth place.
 He also served as an assistant coach of the U.S. U-23 national (Olympic) team at one of the Olympics.
-In 2002, Rast became the head coach of the Santa Clara men’s team, a position he holds today.
+In 2002, Rast became the head coach of the Santa Clara men's team, a position he holds today.
 In 2006, he was selected as the West Coast Conference Coach of the Year.

-Besides coaching Rast is also an executive member of the U.S. Soccer's Board of Directors as well as the soccer member of the Athlete Advisory Council to the U.S. Olympic Committee.
+Besides coaching Rast is also an executive member of U.S. Soccer's Board of Directors as well as the soccer member of the Athlete Advisory Council to the U.S. Olympic Committee.

-On May 17, 2006 Santa Clara inducted Rast into its Athletic Hall of Fame.
+On May 17, 2006, Santa Clara inducted Rast into its Athletic Hall of Fame.